I do a lot of marketing.

 You’ve probably heard of 6 degrees of separation.
 Six degrees of separation refers to the idea that everyone is on average approximately six steps away, by way of introduction, from any other person on Earth, so that a chain of, “a friend of a friend” statements can be made, on average, to connect any two people in six steps or fewer.

-Now, I'm not saying that you should set your sights on Bill Gates or Donald Trump as an angel investor in your company and figure out the six or less connections you need to make to meet them.
+Now, I’m not saying that you should set your sights on Bill Gates or Sergey Brin as an angel investor in your company and figure out the six or less connections you need to make to meet them.

 But rather, there are literally millions of successful entrepreneurs and business people all around you with the means, interest and ability to fund your company.
 These are the folks you should be trying to meet.